 - 40% to the Colorado Conservation Trust Fund, which allocates fund to eligible local governments on a per capita basis

 - Up to 50% to GOCO, based on a formula and adjusted for inflation

 - Surplus funds go to the state's school capital construction fund Building Excellent Schools Today

-The Constitution requires GOCO to allocate its funds to four areas – state parks, wildlife, local governments, and open space – in substantially equal portions over time.
-State parks and wildlife funding is allocated through investments in Colorado Parks and Wildlife programs and facilities.
+The Constitution requires GOCO to allocate its funds to four areas – outdoor recreation, wildlife, local governments, and open space – in substantially equal portions over time.
+Outdoor recreation and wildlife funding is allocated through investments in Colorado Parks and Wildlife programs and facilities.

 GOCO's fiscal year runs from July 1 through June 30.
 Each year, GOCO awards funding through competitive grant programs for: